byu-oit/byu-jwt-nodejs/README.md

 The choice to use [Ava](https://avajs.dev) was made because it

 1. supports TypeScript and ESM out of the box
-2. parallelizes tests in separate environments making it typically faster
+2. parallelizes tests in separate environments making ava typically faster
 3. does not mutate Node.js globals like Jest
-4. follows a similar convention as the node test runner which we may adopt eventually
+4. follows a similar convention as the node test runner which we may eventually adopt

 Running tests requires building the source code first, which should be handled for you by lerna.